lsst-dm/dmtn-091/index.rst

      * Contains 5654 visits in 7 bands (grizy plus two narrow-band filters)
      * Covers 119 tracts
      * Data from 3 survey tiers: WIDE, DEEP, UDEEP
-     * Is 13 times larger that RC2.
+     * Is 13 times larger that RC2
      * Takes 80,000 core hours.
-80% of this is spent in the full multiband processing.
+80% of this is spent in the full multiband processing

      It is appropriate for DRP and for AP testing and performance monitoring.
 As with PDR1, PDR2 is similarly a LARGE dataset.